linus4one/portfolio/README.md

 # portfolio
-Portfolio of Projects for Linus Ossai-Chidi
+Portfolio of data projects by Linus Ossai-Chidi